DuraMAT/software_guide/README.md

 [<img src="https://docs.conda.io/en/latest/_images/conda_logo.svg" width="150"/>](https://docs.conda.io/en/latest/)

 ### 3.9 Submit to a code-centric journal (optional)
 Consider submitting to a code-centric journal publication such as [Journal of Open Source Software](https://joss.theoj.org/).
+The length of a JOSS paper is 250 – 1000 words, i.e., the entire paper is like a couple of abstracts.

 Example of [pvlib on JOSS](https://joss.theoj.org/papers/10.21105/joss.00884):